Chart Color Schemes

 Sandgate features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.8% of all households, including 29.6% couples with children, 25.9% couples without children, and 8.6% single parent families.
-Non-family households account for the remaining 35.2%, with lone person households at 32.7% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.5.
+Family households account for 64.8% of all households, including 29.6% couples with children, 25.9% couples without children, and 8.6% single parent families.
+Non-family households constitute the remaining 35.2%, with lone person households at 32.7% and group households comprising 2.7% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households